bitrockteam/tf-demo-ws/README.md

  This module will create the VPC, subnets, route tables , igw. also is created a S3 bucket for each env...

-Update environment/env_vars/<environment.tfvars> and replace your account id, profile and region.
+Update environment/env_vars/environment.tfvars and replace your account id, profile and region.

-- environment/backend.tf  *Already using the s3 backend name from setup.sh
+- environment/backend.tf  (Already using the s3 backend name from setup.sh )

 With that, you are ready to go, and you could run Makefile.